 To legalise a UK public document, you have to follow the three steps outlined below:

-You have two options, you can either contact a notary public and ask them to notorise your documents or you can contact a solicitor and ask them to certify that your document is a true copy of the original.
+You have two options, you can either contact a notary public and ask them to notorise your documents or you can contact a solicitor and ask them to certify your documents.

-You can certify a document as a true copy of the original by getting it signed and dated by a professional person, like a solicitor.
-This is the cheaper option and certified documents has been approved by the FCO.
+You can certify a document as a true document/ copy of the original by getting it signed and dated by a solicitor.
+This is the cheaper option and certified documents has been approved by the FCO in the past.

-Your degree certificate, TEFL certificate and DBS report (Original copy) must be certified by either:
+Your degree certificate (copy), TEFL certificate (copy) and DBS report (original) must be certified by either:

 - a solicitor or notary public in the UK